MicrosoftDocs/Viva/Viva/insights/Tutorials/power-bi-collab-assess.md

 5. In **Organizational data**, keep the preselected **Organization** and **LevelDesignation** attributes that the dashboard requires.

    >[!Important]
    >LevelDesignation is a reserved optional attribute when uploading your organizational data.
-If this attribute was not uploaded and is unavailable in Workplace Analytics, charts and data relating to LevelDesignation will not show in the query output or in Power BI reports.
+If this attribute was not uploaded and is unavailable in the advanced insights app, charts and data relating to LevelDesignation will not show in the query output or in Power BI reports.

 6. You must then locate and select the organizational attribute that identifies people managers in your company (those who have employees who report to them directly or indirectly) as opposed to individual contributors (ICs).
-Because this field is not a required organizational attribute, your organization might not have included it when setting up Workplace Analytics.
+Because this field is not a required organizational attribute, your organization might not have included it when setting up the advanced insights app.
 If you cannot find the field in the drop-down menu, contact your Viva Insights admin to confirm whether the field was included in the Organizational HR data file and made available in the query output.

    >[!Important]
    >You can still set up the dashboard without the people manager attribute.
 However, some of the Power BI charts and filtering capabilities will be disabled.